What to Expect at Your First CrossFit Class in Seattle

 - A 5-minute post-class debrief.

 This is built across hundreds of first classes, refined every quarter.
 The goal is that no first-timer ever walks in cold and feels lost.
 Our coaches page lists every coach with their credentials so you know exactly who is running your class.
-For the broader picture of how the gym runs day-to-day, our group classes page covers the weekly schedule.
+For the broader picture of how the gym runs day-to-day, our group classes page covers the weekly schedule, including the Saturday 9:30 to 11:00 AM HYROX class that comes included in every membership.

 For switchers from other gyms or boxes, our Belltown CrossFit page goes into what specifically makes Persistence different from other CrossFit boxes in Belltown and SLU.
 If you are still in the research phase, our Seattle CrossFit guide covers the wider Seattle landscape and helps you compare options.